 both featuring his trademark large horn band and furious, rockabilly guitar.

-the way the guitarist reinvented these classics.
+The guitarist and bandleader completely reinvented these classics.
 He modernized "Pennsylvania"

 the best thirty second introduction to an album I've heard in years.
 Setzer